marcelm/cutadapt/README.md

 Assuming your sequencing data is available as a FASTQ file, use this command line:

-$ cutadapt -a ADAPTER-SEQUENCE input.fastq > output.fastq
+    cutadapt -a ADAPTER-SEQUENCE input.fastq > output.fastq

 gz-compressed input is supported:

-$ cutadapt -a ADAPTER-SEQUENCE input.fastq.gz > output.fastq
+    cutadapt -a ADAPTER-SEQUENCE input.fastq.gz > output.fastq

 gz-compressed output is also supported, but the -o parameter (output file) needs to be used (gzip compression is auto-detected by looking at the file name):

-$ cutadapt -a ADAPTER-SEQUENCE -o output.fastq.gz input.fastq.gz
+    cutadapt -a ADAPTER-SEQUENCE -o output.fastq.gz input.fastq.gz

 SOLiD data
 ----------

-With color space data, the option -c must be used and also the adapter must be given in color space.
+With color space data, the option `-c` must be used and also the adapter must be given in color space.

 Cut an adapter from SOLiD data given in solid.csfasta and solid.qual.